KoelLabs/koellabs.com/DEVELOPMENT.md

 ## Deployment

 The pushes and merged pull requests to the `main` branch will automatically deploy to the production server.
-Pull requests will automatically be assigned a preview URL run on the test server.
+Pull requests will automatically be assigned a preview URL hosted via the test server.